jie-meng/Lunar/README.md

 On windows extras (You can find all the dlls in Qt installation directory):

 - Put libstdc++-6.dll(mingw), libgcc_s_dw2-1.dll(mingw), libwinpthread-1.dll(mingw), Qt5Core.dll, Qt5Gui.dll,  Qt5PrintSupport.dll, Qt5Widgets.dll, qscintilla2_qt5.dll, icudt54, icuin54.dll, icuuc54.dll to LUNAR_HOME.
-- Put qtaccessiblewidgets.dll to LUNAR_HOME/accessible
+- Put qtaccessiblewidgets.dll to LUNAR_HOME/accessible (No need now)
 - Put qwindows.dll to LUNAR_HOME/platforms

 On MacOS

-- Run "luaexec deploy_on_mac.lua" on terminal to make Lunar.dmg (Follow command tips to give correct information)
+- Run `./luaexec deploy_on_mac.lua` on terminal to make Lunar.dmg (Follow command tips to give correct information)
-- Install Lunar from Lunar.dmg
+- Install Lunar from Lunar.dmg to `/Applications`
 - Add `export PATH=$PATH:/Applications/Lunar.app/Contents/MacOS` to your environment.
 (Then you can start Lunar from your terminal in current directory by typing command 'luna')
 - Go to `/Application/Lunar.app/Content/MacOS` on terminal, run `luaexec install_luaexeclib.lua` to install luaexec extend libs.